top of page

 About Us:

-We deliver accredited qualifications, employability skills, and wellbeing support in safe, community-based spaces.
-Our programmes help women move forward into education, employment, and independence at their own pace.
+Our work supports women to move forward into education, employment, and independence at their own pace.

 • No recourse to public funds